Overclocking is one of the best ways to get more performance from hardware while using the same resources.

 When you overclock your RAM, the CPU, the motherboard, and the RAM can get too hot.
 When RAM is overclocked, the voltage it needs to run is raised.
 It can cause more heat to be made.

-This heat can cause the parts to get too hot, affecting their performance or even damaging them permanently.
-To stop this from happening, it’s important to use the right cooling strategies, like a high-quality cooling fan or a liquid cooling system.
+This heat can cause the parts to get too hot, affecting their performance or damaging them permanently.
+It’s important to use the right cooling strategies to stop this from happening, like a high-quality cooling fan or a liquid cooling system.

 5. Decreased Battery Life of Laptop

-RAM overclocking can shorten the life of a laptop’s battery by using more power and heat, which can put more strain on the battery and shorten its life.
+RAM overclocking can shorten the life of a laptop’s battery by using more power and heat, which can strain the battery and shorten its life.
 Overclocking can also make the system unstable, which can cause it to shut down unexpectedly.
 It can also shorten the battery life.

 6. Voiding Of Warranty